ludybupt/FATRER/README.md

 # FATRER
 FATRER: Full-Attention Topic Regularizer for Accurate and Robust Conversational Emotion Recognition[[paper]](https://arxiv.org/abs/2307.12221)
 ## Framework
-Full-attention topic regularizer(FATRER) enables an emotion-related global view when modeling the local context in a conversation.
+Full-attention topic regularizer(FATRER) introduces an emotion-related global view when modeling the local context in a conversation.
 A joint topic modeling strategy is introduced to implement regularization from both representation and loss perspectives.
 To avoid overregularization, FATRER drops the constraints on prior distributions that exist in traditional topic modeling and perform probabilistic approximations based entirely on attention alignment.
 Experiments show that FATRER obtain more favorable results than state-of-the-art